 Louie launches into one of his trademark discontentednesses and expounds about how little passion one should afford a rug.
 “It’s not coated with AIDS.
 And it’s not a portal to a nether place.”
 Dolores has another breakdown that concludes with Louie tucking her into a display bed.
 On the ride home there’s the awkwardest offer of oral sex ever recorded, which is sad and kind of funny but mostly sad, and Dolores jumps back on the list of all the crazy women Louie has met and in whose emotional business become uncomfortably involved.

-Speaking of which, the second half of the episode sees the return of Maria Bamford, who calls him thirty seconds into a piano lesson to inform him he has crabs, thusly:
+Speaking of which, the second half of the episode sees the return of Maria Bamford, who calls him thirty seconds into a piano lesson which he took from great instructors for piano lessons Austin & to inform him he has crabs, thusly: